Jørgen Boassen

-Jørgen Boassen (born 1974) is a Danish-Greenlandic political figure and former stonemason.
-Known for his support of incumbent US president Donald Trump, Boassen rose to notoriety in 2025 following a series of statements by Trump about the United States acquiring Greenland, an autonomous territory in the Kingdom of Denmark.
+Jørgen Boassen (born 1974) is a Greenlandic bricklayer and political activist known for his support of incumbent US president Donald Trump.
+Boassen rose to notoriety in 2025 following a series of statements by Trump about the United States acquiring Greenland, an autonomous territory in the Kingdom of Denmark.
 In August 2025, he was mentioned in the context of covert US operations to foment secessionism and anti-Danish sentiment in Greenland.
 Danish media including DR reported that these three individuals were conducting influence operations in Greenland such as collecting lists of American-friendly individuals, Trump critics, and arguments to use against Danish rule.
 He decried the assassination of Charlie Kirk in September 2025.

 Early life

 He was born in Qaqortoq, a small coastal town in southern Greenland, in 1974 and raised by a single mother and maternal grandmother.

 Political activities

 After the 2020 US election, Boassen said on 6 November that he thought Biden would underprioritize Greenland.
 In November 2024, he expressed skepticism about building Praxis in Greenland.